GluuFederation/flex/docs/openbanking/install-vm.md

-# Gluu Flex Open Banking VM Installation Guide [ NOT FOR PRODUCTION ]
+# Gluu Flex Open Banking VM Installation Guide

+This guide installs Gluu Flex Open Banking on Ubuntu 24.04 LTS using the command-line installer that ships with the distribution.
+The process requires no prior configuration outside of standard VM, networking, and DNS preparation.
+It covers certificates, software installation, Admin UI integration, and a comprehensive post-installation acceptance checklist.

+!!! warning "Not recommended for production deployments"

+    VM installation is suitable only for
-**Audience:** Administrators installing a single-node Gluu Flex Open Banking environment for development, QA, interoperability testing, or demonstrations
+    development, QA, interoperability testing, or demonstrations.
+For production deployments please use the [cloud-native distribution](./install-cn.md)
-**Validated:** 10 September 2026
-**Reference platform:** Ubuntu Server 24.04 LTS, x86-64, MySQL, Apache HTTP Server, Jans Auth, Jans Config API, and Gluu Flex Admin UI

-> This guide intentionally uses placeholders and contains no real passwords, client secrets, private keys, SSAs, or access tokens.
+## Installation at a glance

-## 1. What this guide installs
+Steps in this guide installs the following software components.

-The finished VM exposes one HTTPS hostname and runs the application services only on loopback interfaces.

-The reference installation contained:

 - Ubuntu 24.04 LTS
 - Apache 2.4